videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 breaks.
 That's a consensus problem being solved in our everyday lives.
 The book
 [Fault-Tolerant Real-Time Systems](http://www.springer.com/us/book/9780792396574)
-explains consensus an other problems in distributed systems in the context of the automotive industry.
+explains consensus and other problems in distributed systems in the context of the automotive industry.

 A process that implements some form of consensus works via exposing an API with _propose_ and _decide_ functions.
-A process will propose certain value when consensus starts and then it will have to decide on a value, based on the values that were proposed in the system.
+A process will propose a certain value when consensus starts and then it will have to decide on a value, based on the values that were proposed in the system.
 These algorithms must satisfy certain properties, which are: Termination, Validity, Integrity and Agreement.
 For example for _Regular Consensus_